sligara7/dnd_creator/SERVICE_GAPS.md

 - Health monitoring
 - Comprehensive OpenAPI documentation

+⚠️ MIGRATION REQUIRED: Current internal database must be migrated to use image_storage_db in the storage service to comply with ARCHITECTURE.json

 Next steps:
 - Performance testing and optimization
 - Integration testing with other services